-11. Article Reprints (个)
+11 Article Reprints

-Q: Can companies have article reprints that mention certain names of its products?
+Q. Can companies have article reprints that mention certain names of it's' products?
 These reprints are not developed/lead by our company but by an external party.
 Examples are like Community Based Service articles.

 Are clinical paper abstracts from publications allowed to be presented at the booth?

-A: Such reprints are acceptable to be presented if they are disease education articles only.
-Any article on promotional/branding prescription product is not allowed.
+- A. -Such reprints are acceptable to be presented if they are disease education articles only.

-- Only full text is allowable i.e. publish it as it is. - Abstracts are not allowed. - Article reprints are not acceptable. - Scientific general paper from lay press is acceptable.
+Any article on promotional/branding prescription product is not allowed. - -Only full text is allowable i.e. publish it as it is. - -Abstracts are not allowed. - -Article reprints are not acceptable. - -Scientific general paper from lay press is acceptable.
 Those from medical publications i.e. Medical Tribune are not acceptable.

-12. Display and Distribution of Branded Promotional Materials (个)
+12 Display and Distribution of branded promotional materials

-Q: Is there any restriction within the Code for display and distribution of branded promotional (Exhibit Booth, brand reminders, brochures with product branding etc.) at conferences?
-(The participants of this conference include stakeholders from Ministries of Health, Finance & Develop; civil society organizations; NGOs; healthcare professionals, media etc.)

-A: The restriction within the Code for display and distribution of branded promotional material (Exhibit Booth, brand reminders, brochures with product branding etc.) must be strictly adhered to in any event that involves others apart from healthcare professionals, e.g. the public, ministry or industry.
+- Q. Is there any restriction within the Code for display and distribution of branded promotional (Exhibit Booth, brand reminders, brochures with product branding etc) at Conference in KL.
+(The participants of this conference include stakeholders from Ministries of Health, Finance & Develop; civil society organizations; NGOs; healthcare professionals, media etc.) - A. The restriction within the Code for display and distribution of branded promotional material (Exhibit Booth, brand reminders, brochures with product branding etc) has to be strictly adhered to in any event that involves others apart from healthcare professionals, e.g. the public, ministry or industry.
+This is addressed in section 5.6 of the Provision of the Code.

-13. Use of Quotations (个)
+13 Use of Quotations

-Q: Does the PhAMA Code allow for quotations to be included in promotional materials?
+Q. Does the PhAMA Code allow for quotations to be included in promotional materials?

-A: Yes.
-Quotations from medical and scientific literature or from personal communications should be faithfully reproduced (except where adaptation or modification is required in order to comply with any applicable Codes, in which case it must be clearly stated that the quotation has been adapted and/or modified) and the precise sources identified.
+A. Yes.
+Quotations from medical and scientific literature or from personal communications should be faithfully reproduced (except where adaptation or modification is required in order to comply with any applicable codes, in which case it must be clearly stated that the quotation has been adapted and/or modified) and the precise sources identified.
 Quotations should not change or distort the intended meaning of the author or clinical investigator or the significance of the underlying work or study.

-14. Reprints (个)
+14 Reprints

-14.1.
-Q: Are reprints considered as promotional material under the PhAMA Code?
+Q. Are reprints considered as promotional material under the PhAMA Code?

-A: No. Reprints of scientific and medical articles, when used as stand-alone documents, are not developed by pharmaceutical companies and as such cannot be considered as promotional materials.
+A. No. Reprints of scientific and medical articles, when used as stand-alone documents, are not developed by pharmaceutical companies and as such cannot be considered as promotional materials.
 If, however, they are presented to a healthcare professional together with other, company-originated documents, they then become promotional materials.
 In all cases, where promotion refers to, includes, or is presented together with scientific or medical articles or studies, clear references should be provided.
 Any reprint of artwork (including graphs, illustrations, photographs or tables) taken from articles or studies and included or presented with promotional materials should clearly indicate the source of the artwork and be faithfully reproduced.